Congratulations on the arrival of your new family member! We’ve put together some basic puppy information to help you get started.

 - Super premium foods – these include Royal Canin or Hills.
 These companies spend millions of dollars on research to ensure their foods are balanced, palatable and improve lifespan.

 We strongly encourage pet insurance for your puppy.
 It is a good idea to get started when your puppy is young before any accidents or other mishaps occur.
 There are several policies available to suit your budget and desired level of cover.
-Some even have a free introductory period so you can consider if it is right for you.
-One of our staff will be happy to discuss the policies with you.
+If you are interested our staff can organise a referral to Knose Pet Insurance for a no-obligation quote.

 Careful I’m toxic!

 There are quite a few dangerous substances that your new furry family member will need to avoid.
 These can cause internal disease and if serious, may be lethal.
 If consumed, please do not hesitate to give us a call.

 - Grapes and raisins